stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, kusalākusalā dhammā sāvajjānavajjā dhammā hīnapaṇītā dhammā kaṇhasukkasappaṭibhāgā dhammā.
 Tattha yonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā dhammavicayasambojjhaṅgassa uppādāya, uppannassa vā dhammavicayasambojjhaṅgassa bhāvanāya pāripūriyā.*

 Bhikkhus!
 They are good or bad, right or wrong, pure or impure, and black or white by characteristics.
-A watchful mind that is paying attention to its origin, source or beginning of these characteristics as and when they arise, [[yonisomanasikāra]].
+A watchful mind that is paying attention to its origin, source or beginning of these characteristics as and when they arise, [yonisomanasikāra](/terminology/yonisomanasikara.md).
 Giving frequent attention with such a mind is the nutrient that, when offered, will lead to the rise of the not-yet-arisen awakening factor of Investigation into the truth or will strengthen and fulfil the awakening factor of Investigation into the truth that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā vīriyasambojjhaṅgassa uppādāya, uppannassa vā vīriyasambojjhaṅgassa bhāvanāya pāripūriyā?*